 Vienna, Virginia, in Fairfax county, is 6 miles NW of Annandale, Virginia (center to center) and 13 miles W of Washington, District of Columbia.
 The town is conveniently located inside the Washington metropolitan area.
-There are an estimated 14,453 people in Vienna.

 The original name of this town was Ayr Hill.
 John Hunter, an early settler, named it after his birthplace of Ayr in Scotland.
 The town was renamed in the 1850s when William Hendrick, a doctor, offered to move to the area on the condition that the town be renamed after his hometown in Vienna, New York.
 The area had its First Baptist Church in 1867 which was originally constructed using lumber from Union Army barracks.